Last updated: 2026-02-14

 Feature Cursor Windsurf

 Context Window The Pro plan provides access to maximum context windows.
-Not specified
+Supports large context windows via OpenAI's frontier models.
+Cascade agent maintains multi-file context for complex refactoring tasks.

 Deployment Options Cursor is a downloadable desktop application for macOS, Windows, and Linux.
 For teams, it offers an Enterprise plan with SAML/OIDC SSO and SCIM seat management for centralized administration.
-Not specified
+Desktop application for macOS, Windows, and Linux.
+Enterprise plans available with SSO and team management features.

 Offline Mode Cursor has offline capabilities.
 A GitHub repository provides a guide for offline activation, enabling all features to work without a cloud or login requirement in airgapped systems.
 However, some users have reported difficulty using agent mode specifically in an offline setting.
-Not specified
+Limited offline capabilities; core AI features require cloud connectivity to OpenAI's infrastructure.

 Core Features Comparison